Data Prep for Data Collection

 If any source fields in the imported mapping rules are not included in the sample JSON data that you provided earlier, those field mappings will not be included in the import.

-Complete the mapping
+Complete the mapping complete-mapping

-Once the required field count reaches zero and you are satisfied with your mapping, select Save to finalize your changes.
+When the required field count reaches zero and you are satisfied with your mapping, select Save to finalize your changes.

-Next steps
+Next steps next-steps

 This guide covered how to map your data to XDM when setting up a datastream in the UI.
-If you were following general datastreams tutorial, you can now return to the step on viewing datastream details.
+If you were following the general datastreams tutorial, you can now return to the step on viewing datastream details.

 recommendation-more-help